ethereum/ethereum-org-website/src/content/staking/withdrawals/index.md

 </ExpandableCard>

 <ExpandableCard title="What if I participate in liquid staking derivatives or pooled staking">
-<p>If you are part of a staking pool or hold liquid staking derivatives, you should check with your provider for more details about how staking withdrawals will affect your arrangement, as each service operates differently.</p>
+<p>If you are part of a <a href="/staking/pools/">staking pool</a> or hold liquid staking derivatives, you should check with your provider for more details about how staking withdrawals will affect your arrangement, as each service operates differently.</p>
 <p>In general, users will likely have nothing they need to do, and these services will no longer be limited by the inability to withdrawal rewards or exit validator funds after this upgrade.</p>
 <p>This means that users can now decide to redeem their underlying staked ETH, or change which staking provider they utilize.
 If a particular pool is getting too large, funds can be exited and redeemed, and re-staked with a <a href="https://pools.invis.cloud">smaller provider</a>.
 Or, if you’ve accumulated enough ETH you could <a href="/staking/solo/">stake from home</a>.</p>
 </ExpandableCard>